nicksellen/projects/baseNode_docConst.md

 ## Application procedure
 1. For the following mock vote and binding vote `the participants` must be provided with a method that allows them to vote ‘support’, ‘accept’ or ‘oppose' anonymously. <!-- Anonymity is used to counteract [groupthink](https://en.wikipedia.org/wiki/Groupthink) and [peer pressure](https://en.wikipedia.org/wiki/Peer_pressure) which can deter people from expressing their honest opinion. -->
-1. `The participants` should take a mock vote on the application before publicly discussing the application. <!-- A mock vote is used to encourage individual thought and counteract [anchoring](https://en.wikipedia.org/wiki/Anchoring) during the subsequent discussion. -->
+1. `The participants` should take a mock vote on whether the application should succeed before publicly discussing the application. <!-- A mock vote is used to encourage individual thought and counteract [anchoring](https://en.wikipedia.org/wiki/Anchoring) during the subsequent discussion. -->
-1. After the mock vote the application should be publicly discussed and, in particular, concerns should be raised and addressed.
+1. After the mock vote the application should be publicly discussed and, in particular, any concerns should be raised and addressed.
-1. After discussion `the participants` should take a binding vote on the application:
+1. After discussion `the participants` should take a binding vote on whether the application should succeed:
 	1. if there are 3 or more times as many ‘support’ votes to ‘oppose’ votes, the application succeeds or
 	1. else the application fails and the applicant should not reapply for `the grace period`.